JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.DefaultMethodSimilarities.prop.md

 [Index](../index.md) > [ExpressionPowerTools.Core](ExpressionPowerTools.Core.a.md) > [ExpressionPowerTools.Core.Comparisons](ExpressionPowerTools.Core.Comparisons.n.md) > [DefaultComparisonRules](ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.cs.md) > **DefaultMethodSimilarities**

-Gets the rules for method call similarities.
+Gets the defeault rules for method call similarities.

 ```csharp
 public static Expression<Func<MethodCallExpression, MethodCallExpression, Boolean>> DefaultMethodSimilarities { get; }
 ```

+## Remarks

+The types must be similar.
+The name and count of arguments must be equal.
+If the `Object` property exists, the source object must be part of the target.
+            Arguments must be similar.

 ### Property Value